markcampanelli/Vaccine-Manager/README.markdown

-# Vaccine Manager
+# Vaccine Manager README

-A web applicatoin to plan vaccine schedules and to record the actual implementations.
+Vaccine Manager is a web application being developed to plan vaccination schedules and to record dose administration.
+This is for demonstration purposes only, and currently there is no privacy or permanency of the data entered into this application.